aws/sagemaker-inference-toolkit/CONTRIBUTING.md

 * Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 ## Finding contributions to work on
-Looking at the [existing issues](https://github.com/aws/sagemaker-inference-toolkit/issues) is a great way to find something to contribute on.
+Looking at the [existing issues](https://github.com/aws/sagemaker-inference-toolkit/issues) is a great place to start.

 ## Code of Conduct